-Standing on the still wet cobbles which glistened in the sunshine, in a beautiful courtyard, I may be soaked to the skin but I’m smiling.
+Standing in a beautiful courtyard on the still wet cobbles as they glisten in the sunshine, I may be soaked to the skin but I’m smiling.
 I feel as if I’ve been transported to another time and another place.
-I’m in a bubble trapped in history, way back at the turning of the 15th and 16th century, when La Laguna was newly built and the island of Tenerife was the crossroads connecting Europe with the New World.
+I’m in a bubble trapped in history, way back at the turning of the 15th and 16th century, when San Cristobál de La Laguna was newly built and the Spanish island of Tenerife was the crossroads connecting Europe with the New World.

-I had left my hotel in El Médano in glorious sunshine, knowing that the early morning chill would lift and temperatures would soon rise into the mid twenties.
-I hopped on the local bus which slowly edge its way along the barren and rather uninteresting coast to the capital of the island, Santa Cruz de Tenerife.
-By the time I arrived the day was warming up a treat.
+I had left my hotel in El Médano in glorious sunshine, knowing that the early morning chill would lift and temperatures would soon rise into the mid-twenties.
+I hopped on the local bus which slowly edges its way along the barren and rather uninteresting coast to the capital of the island, Santa Cruz de Tenerife.
+By the time I arrived, the day was warming up a treat.

 It wasn’t the capital of today though that I was interested in.

-From the bus I changed to a tram, taking the Number 1 line to the last stop, La Trinidad and the old town of San Cristobal de La Laguna, once the island’s capital.
+From the bus I changed to a tram, taking the Number 1 line to the last stop, La Trinidad and the old town of San Cristóbal de La Laguna, or La Laguna as it is commonly now known, once the island’s capital and a UNESCO World Heritage Site.
 As we trundled along climbing higher and higher, the sky grew dark.
 “What’s this?”
 I thought, remembering just how many times I’d been told that week that it never rained in Tenerife.
-“Well it’s blinking well raining now.”
-I said to myself, while sitting in my floaty summer dress, watching the drops run down the window.
+“Well, it’s blinking well raining now!”
+I said to myself while sitting in my floaty summer dress, watching the drops run down the window.

 But I couldn’t sit in a café all day so back out into the rain I ventured.